-Any use of information systems (Excel) as the basis for the client's submission of orders shall require the approval of Pareto.
+Any use of information systems, such as Excel or similar, as the basis for the client's submission of orders shall require the approval of Pareto.

 6. Special considerations relating to the use of the electronic trading solutions

 Pareto's electronic trading solutions enable the client to effect trades by registering orders in the associated trading systems without any assistance from Pareto's employees.
 This solution imposes special requirements on the client, who will him- or herself assume responsibility for compliance with the relevant regulatory framework.